mcvinding/Github-crash-course/README.md

 ﻿# Using Git/GitHub in Scientific Collaborations

-This is the GitHub repository with material for the Git/GitHub crash course **Using Git/Github in Scientific Collaborations** at NatMEG.
+This is the GitHub repository with material for the Git/GitHub crash course **Using Git/GitHub in Scientific Collaborations** at NatMEG, Karolinska Institutet, Sweden.
 Here you will find the handouts from the lecture and the tutorial material for the exercise.
 The goal is to get you started using Git and GitHub for managing and sharing analysis scripts and experiments in scientific collaboration.

 We will start from the absolute beginning, assuming no prior experience with Git and (hopefully) reach a point where you can use it well enough for managing scientific projects on GitHub.